QubitPi/leadership-blogs/src/content/posts/inspire-action/index.md

 #### Manipulations

 - Vicious circle of price game
+- Incentives/Promotions
+- Fear-based advertisement - "Every thirty-six seconds, someone dies of a heart attack"
+- Aspiration messages - "Six easy steps to losing weight" (⚠️ Aspirational messages are most effective with those who lack discipline or have a nagging fear or insecurity that they don't have the ability to achieve their dreams on their own.
+Someone who lives a healthy lifestyle and is in a habit of exercising does not respond to "six easy steps to losing weight.")
+- Expert/Celebrity-based endorsement in advertisement
+- Novelty

+Manipulations are short-termed and doesn't trigger loyalty.
 The reality is, in today's world, manipulations are the norm.
 This book talks about an alternative - The __golden circle__:

 ![Error loading golden-circle.png](./golden-circle.png)